ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel/index.md

 For more details refer to the section: [Custom Tool Panel Components](/component-tool-panel/).

+## Api

+The `gridApi` has the following methods that can be used to interact with the tool panel.

+<api-documentation source='grid-api/api.json' section='accessories' names='["openToolPanel","closeToolPanel","getOpenedToolPanel","isToolPanelShowing","refreshToolPanel", "getToolPanelInstance"]'></api-documentation>

+## Events

+The following events are emitted from the tool panel.

+<api-documentation source='grid-events/events.json' section='accessories'></api-documentation>

 ## Next Up

 Before covering the Tool Panels in detail, continue to the next section to learn about the [Side Bar](/side-bar/).